jrottenberg/ffmpeg/README.md

 - Have the Intel drivers up and running on your host.
 You can run `vainfo` (part of vainfo package on Ubuntu) to determine whether your graphics card has been recognized correctly.
 - Run ffmpeg with the correct parameters, this is the same as when running [ffmpeg natively](https://trac.ffmpeg.org/wiki/Hardware/VAAPI).

+#### Use the Nvidia hardware encoder build

+ jrottenberg/ffmpeg:nvenc or jrottenberg/ffmpeg:nvenc-${VERSION}

+- Run the container with the nvidia docker runtime from your host into the container :

+`nvidia-docker run --rm -v /usr/lib/libnvidia-encode.so.1:/usr/local/lib/libnvidia-encode.so.1 -v /usr/lib/libnvcuvid.so.1:/usr/local/lib/libnvcuvid.so.1 jrottenberg/ffmpeg:nvenc [...] -c:v nvenc\_h264`

+- Have the Nvidia drivers up and running on your host.
+You can run `vainfo` (part of vainfo package on Ubuntu) to determine whether your graphics card has been recognized correctly.
+- Run ffmpeg with the correct parameters, this is the same as when running [ffmpeg natively](https://trac.ffmpeg.org/wiki/HWAccelIntro#NVENCNVDEC).

 See what's inside the beast
 ---------------------------